Acura RSX: Coupe SUV (2026)

 The revival of the RSX nameplate was announced on January 15, 2025 as a battery electric coupe SUV.
-Honda stated it would slot below the ZDX in the lineup.
-Unlike the ZDX which built on the General Motors BEV3 platform, the RSX will be built on Honda's own Zero platform.
+Honda stated it would have slotted below the ZDX in the lineup.
+Unlike the ZDX which built on the General Motors BEV3 platform, the RSX would have been built on Honda's own Zero platform.
 The prototype model was introduced at the Monterey Car Week in Monterey, California in August 2025.
-It is slated to begin production at Honda's Marysville Auto Plant in Marysville, Ohio in early 2026.
+It was slated to begin production at Honda's Marysville Auto Plant in Marysville, Ohio in early 2026.

+In March 2026, Honda cancelled the RSX, along with the Honda 0 Saloon and Honda 0 SUV, due to "the unfavorable impact of changes in U.S. tariff policies" and competitive pressures leading to Honda being "unable to deliver products that offer value for money better than that of newer EV manufacturers".